The Counseling Center

 When necessary, The Counseling Center may refer students to off campus resources.

 Counseling is available Monday through Friday from 8 am-5 pm.
-If you would like to schedule an appointment, please stop by The Counseling Center located on the lower level of Cantrell Hall or call 276.376.1005.
+If you would like to schedule an appointment, please stop by The Counseling Center located on the lower level of Cantrell Hall, call 276.376.1005, or email firstname.lastname@example.org.
 Please notify the administrative assistant if in a crisis or emergency situation to ensure immediate assistance.

 The Counseling Center’s clinical staff have earned advanced professional degrees in mental health fields and are licensed/licensed eligible by the State of Virginia.
 They are members of the American Counseling Association and the American College Counseling Association.